 The filling is cool and all, but can we talk about my love for peanut sauce?

-Spring rolls are just spring rolls, but peanut sauce elevates them to amazing.
-They’re just naked without it.
-For some extra kick, I added some fresh grated ginger – a throw back to my Asian noodle bowl – and the result is a perfectly salty-sweet sauce with some zing.
+Spring rolls are great, but peanut sauce* elevates them to AMAZING!
+For some extra kick, I added some fresh grated ginger – a throw back to my Veggie & Rice Noodle Bowl days- and the result is a perfectly salty-sweet sauce with some zing.
 I’m in love.

 Need more reason to love these rolls?
 Good.
 They’re: